Location(s): Across the North West

 Salary: Band 4 – Agenda for Change Annex 21 of Band 4.

 The purpose of the Emergency Medical Technician 1 (EMT1) role is to assist in the delivery of high quality and effective pre-hospital clinical care and patient transportation on a 24 hour rota.
 You will respond to 999 emergencies, inter-hospital transfers and urgent hospital admissions.

-Working as a crew or solo, you will attend emergencies, initiating appropriate care and effective treatment for patients but also providing care, reassurance and support to the patient and relatives.
+Working as a crew, you will attend emergencies, initiating appropriate care and effective treatment for patients but also providing care, reassurance and support to the patient and relatives.
 You will need to be able to select and apply your skills, training and equipment safely and within the appropriate level of training, competency and scope of practice to achieve the best possible outcome for your patient.